utku-norman/justhink-ros/README.md

 # Install Python dependencies for running ROS in the virtual environment.
 pip install empy catkin_pkg lark

-# No longer use the virtual environment; we simply refer to it for the installation of justhink_world to keep it encapsulated and independent.
-# deactivate
 ```

 For issues, details on installation and usage, refer to the [README](https://github.com/utku-norman/justhink_world/#readme) of [justhink_world].

-5) Install these packages:
+5) Install these packages (while the virtual environment is activated):
 ```
 cd ~/ros_ws